WarGames: Soundtrack

-The film's music was composed and conducted by Arthur B. Rubinstein.
+The film's music was composed and conducted by Arthur B. Rubinstein and performed by the Hollywood Studio Symphony.
 A soundtrack album including songs and dialogue excerpts was released by Polydor Records.
 Intrada Records issued an expanded release in 2008 with the complete score, with expanded horn sections and without the film dialogue.
 In 2018, Quartet Records issued a 35th anniversary expanded 2-CD edition containing the score as presented in the film, and the 1983 Polydor album on disc 2.